TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Simulation Evaluations for Unified Policy

 4) \textbf{TRANS-Warm-Start}: The network parameters were initialized using the warm-start procedure defined in Eq. (\ref{initiateUnifiedPolciy}), but no action clipping was applied to the output.

 5) \textbf{TRANS-Clip}: We implemented the action clipping strategy defined in Eq. (\ref{ClipAction}) while exempting the network from the warm-start initialization.

+Furthermore, we implemented DWA as a baseline to generate velocity commands.
+These commands are subsequently tracked by our locomotion controller, a configuration we refer to as \textbf{TRANS-Loco-DWA}.

+\textit{Remark 6: There are few existing studies addressing quadrupedal navigation in environments that are simultaneously uneven and socially interactive; thus, we do not implement additional benchmarks.
+Instead, we leverage a hierarchical pipeline, TRANS-Loco-DWA, as a baseline.
+Decoupling the navigation planner from the locomotion controller is a prevailing approach in quadrupedal navigation research.}

-The final quantitative evaluation across 500 randomized trials is summarized in TABLE \ref{tableUnifiedPolicyAblation}.
+The ablation studies yielded similar learning curves; therefore, we omit a dedicated plot similar to Fig. \ref{navigationLearningComparison}.
+Instead, we present the final quantitative evaluation across 500 randomized trials, as summarized in TABLE \ref{tableUnifiedPolicyAblation}.
 Our results indicate that the traditional decoupled pipeline, Nav-Loco, suffers from a reduced success rate due to the gap between high-level planning and low-level execution.
 Retraining the unified policy from scratch (TRANS-Direct) yielded performance comparable to the decoupled baseline, suggesting that naive learning alone is insufficient without proper guidance.

-However, applying warm-start initialization increased the success rate by 3$\%$, confirming that pre-training with TRANS-Nav effectively bootstraps quadrupedal social navigation on uneven terrains.
-Furthermore, TRANS-Warm-Start achieved a superior success rate compared to Train-Nav-Loco (0.954 vs. 0.930), suggesting that the incorporation of low-level states enhances quadrupedal social navigation across uneven terrains.
+However, applying warm-start initialization increased the success rate by 3$\%$, confirming that pre-training with TRANS-Nav effectively bootstraps quadrupedal navigation on uneven terrains.
+Furthermore, TRANS-Warm-Start achieved a superior success rate compared to Train-Nav-Loco (0.954 vs. 0.930), suggesting that the incorporation of low-level states enhances quadrupedal navigation across uneven terrains.

 While individual action clipping slightly degraded performance in simulation, it remains a vital component for ensuring safe sim-to-real transfer.
 Notably, the synergy between warm-start initialization and action clipping significantly boosted the success rate to 0.976, surpassing even the standalone TRANS-Nav.
 This peak performance highlights our architecture's exceptional adaptability to the discrete and highly constrained action spaces inherent in legged robot navigation.